evkx/evkx.github.io/content/models/tesla/model_x/Model_X/_index.md

 ---
 title: Tesla Model X
 linktitle: "Model X"
 description: "Tesla Model X is an all-electric SUV with a WLTP range of up to 543 km (337 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true